MkI21/Test-Generator/README.md

-Internship project Ai
+Internship project AI

 Used techs :
 AI, LLM,RAG, LLama3, Vector Search, Langchain, Streamlit, Python

 Basically, a chatbot where a teacher can input a PDF, and the model, using Retrieval-Augmented Generation (RAG), searches for relevant information to generate exam tests.